alienfast/vite-plugin-tsconfig/README.md

 It's a total hack.
 In the `config` stage, if a current `tsconfig.json` exists, it will back it up.
 Once that is complete, it will write the content from the provided alternate tsconfig file to the default filename of `tsconfig.json`.
 When the build is finishing, it will remove the generated file and replace the original (if one existed).

-## `workspaces:` - why?
+## `workspaces` - why?

 In monorepos, and specifically as we have seen with storybook usage and local tsconfig paths usage in development but not production, `vite` will try and `loadTsconfigJsonForFile`, which resolves as the package's `tsconfig.json` _regardless_ of what the root level `tsconfig.json` specifies.
-This means that if your development configurarations contain anythin incompatible with your CI/production configurations, vite is going to break.
+This means that if your development configurations contain anythin incompatible with your CI/production configurations, vite is going to break.
 We added the `workspaces` property to allow this same file-swapping hack to operate in the workspace packages.
 We specifically did not try and read the root's `package.json` `workspaces` property because it may contain other packages that are irrelevant or that you do not want to provide the additional tsconfig `filename` to swap.